WebFuzzing/EMB/README.md

 However, this repository contains as well sources from different open-source projects, each one with its own license, as clarified in more details beneath.

+## Example

+To see an example of using these drivers with EvoMaster to generate test cases, you can look at this [short video](https://youtu.be/3mYxjgnhLEo) (5 minutes).

 ## Current Case Studies

 The projects were selected based on searches using keywords on GitHub APIs, using convenience sampling.